passingthru67/workspaces-to-dock/README.md

     **Show the dock on the following monitor (if attached)** - Option to position the workspaces dock on a secondary monitor in dual monitor configurations.

+    **Show the dock at the following screen position** - Option to position the workspaces dock on the right or left side of the screen.

 - **Height:**

     **Extend the height of the dock to fill the screen** - Option to extend the height of the dock to fill the screen.